pupil-labs/pupil-docs/user-docs/pupil-player.md

 The `Detection Method` selector sets the detection algorithm to either `2d` or `3d` detection (see [the section on Pupil Detection](#pupil-detection) for details).
 The `Redetect` button restarts the detection procedure.
 You can use the `Offline Pupil Detector` plugin to debug, improve, and gain insight into the pupil detection process.

 #### Gaze Positions From Recording

-This plugin tries to load the gaze positions that were created and stored during a Pupil Capture recording.
-It is loaded by default and is complementary to the `Offline Calibration`.
+This is the default gaze mapping plugin.
+This plugin tries to load gaze positions that were created and stored during a Pupil Capture recording.
+This plugin can not be run in conjunction with  `Offline Calibration`.

 #### Offline Calibration

-Starting with version `v9.13`, Pupil Player is able to calibrate and re-map pupil positions.
-To run the calibration, `Offline Calibration` needs a set of reference positions.
-There two methods to aquire these positions:
+This plugin is available starting with Pupil Player `v0.9.13`.
+The `Offline Calibration` plugin can be used on any Pupil dataset.
+This plugin enables you to (re)calibrate, set calibration sections, and (re)map pupil to gaze positions.
+To calibrate with the `Offline Calibration` plugin, you must supply a set of reference positions in the world.
+There two methods to acquire these positions:

-1. `Circle Marker`: Automatic detection of calibration markers within the world video
+1. `Circle Marker`: This method tries to automatically detect [circular calibration markers](#calibration-methods) within the world video.
-2. `Natural Features`: Manual selection of reference points by marking known gaze positions within the world video
+2. `Natural Features`: This method enables you to select reference points by marking (clicking on) known features that correspond to gaze positions within the world video.

 Data is calibrated and mapped in sections.
 Each section has following properties: